-Gene editing, Cas9, drug delivery, RNA therapies, barcoded nanoparticles, big data / nanotechnology, vascular and immunoengineering
+Gene editing, CRISPR, Cas9, drug delivery, RNA therapies, DNA barcoded nanoparticles, big data / nanotechnology, vascular and immunoengineering

 James Dahlman is a bioengineer / molecular engineer whose work lies at the interface of chemistry, nanotechnology, genomics, and gene editing.
 His lab focuses on targeted drug delivery, in vivo gene editing, Cas9 therapies, siRNA therapies, and developing new technologies to improve biomaterial design.

 The DahlmanLab is known for applying 'big data' technologies to nanomedicine.
 The lab is pioneering DNA barcoded nanoparticles; using DNA barcodes, >200 nanoparticles can be analyzed simultaneously in vivo.
-These nanoparticles are screened and studied directly in vivo, and used for to deliver targeted genetic therapies.
+These nanoparticles are studied directly in vivo, and used to deliver targeted therapies like siRNA, mRNA, or Cas9.
 As a result of this work, James was named 1 of the 35 most innovative people under the age of 35 by MIT Technnology Review in 2018.
-James has won many national / international awards, and has published in Nature Nanotechnology, Nature Biotechnology, Nature Cell Biology, Cell, Science Translational Medicine, PNAS, JACS, ACS Nano, Nano Letters, and other journals.
+James has won many national / international awards, and has published in Science, Nature Nanotechnology, Nature Biotechnology, Nature Cell Biology, Cell, Science Translational Medicine, PNAS, JACS, ACS Nano, Nano Letters, and other journals.
 James has also designed nanoparticles that efficiently deliver RNAs to the lung and heart.
 These nanoparticles can deliver 5 siRNAs at once in vivo, and are under consideration for clinical development.
-As a result, the lab has a direct interest in immunology and vascular biology.
+As a result, the lab has an interest in immunology and vascular biology.

 DahlmanLab students learn how to design / characterize / administer nanoparticles, how to isolate different cell types in vivo, how to rationally design DNA to record information, Cas9 therapies, and deep sequencing.
-As a result, the lab is an interdisciplinary group with students that have backgrounds in medicinal chemistry, BME, bioinformatics, biochemistry, and others fields.
-The lab welcomes students with all types of scientific backgrounds, and more importantly, firmly stands by students with all types of personal experiences and backgrounds.
+As a result, the lab is an interdisciplinary group with students that have backgrounds in medicinal chemistry, BME, bioinformatics, biochemistry, and other fields.
+The lab welcomes students with all types of scientific backgrounds.
+The lab firmly stands by students, independent of their personal beliefs, preferences, or backgrounds.